80-column text mode

 IBM Color Display Standards

 While any IBM computer could display 80x25 column text, PC's with a CGA card connected to a composite monitor or t.v. made the text very difficult to read, especially with color enabled, due to composite video artifacting.
-Later graphics standards, such as VGA, also provided text modes with more lines, such as 80x43 and 80x50, however these were very rarely used.
+Later graphics standards, such as VGA, also provided text modes with more lines, such as 80x43 and 80x50, however these were very rarely used by games.

 Apple 80-Column Text Card